Red-tailed tropicbird: Temperature regulation

 When incubating during the day in a shaded nest, this bird has an average temperature of 39 C, compared to its average temperature when incubating at night of 37.1 C. The difference is likely due to activity levels, as the air temperature during these times does not differ significantly with a bird in the nest.
 After flying, the average body temperature is 40.9 C. The temperature of the feet is always lower than that of the body temperature during flight, but always higher than the air temperature.
 Thus, the feet are likely used to dissipate heat during flight.

 Relationship with humans

-The red-tailed tropicbird's tail streamers were highly prized by the Maori.
+The red-tailed tropicbird's tail streamers were highly prized by the Māori.
 The Ngāpuhi tribe of the Northland Region would look for and collect them off dead or stray birds blown ashore after easterly gales, trading them for greenstone with tribes from the south.
 English naturalist Andrew Bloxam reported that the feathers were valued in Hawaii, where the locals would pull them off the birds as they nested.